ctranstrum/lintilla/BUILD.md

 Then place the PCB onto the case, components facing away from the top case, and align the edges.
 The xiao and the battery should slide easily into the hollows prepared for them and help with alignment.
-Put the bottom case on top, and use the screws to secure it to the PCB.
+Put the bottom case on top, and use four screws to secure it to the PCB.

 ![screw the bottom on](images/screws.jpg)